vasanthk/functional-js/README.md

 Currying is the process of taking a function that accepts N arguments and turning it into a chained series of N functions that each take one argument.

-It sounds a lot like partial application, doesn’t it?
+It sounds a lot like partial application, doesn't it?
 It takes a function and an argument, and returns a new function with the argument applied to it.
 So what’s the difference?
 The difference is that with currying, you can never provide more than one argument — it has to be either one or zero.

 Remember that with partial application, we can apply more than one argument at a time.
 If a function takes 5 arguments, we can partially apply 3 of them.
 But with currying, we only pass one argument at a time.
 So if a function takes 5 arguments, we have to curry 5 times before we get the resulting value.

+### Declarative Programming Paradigm

+Functional programs are “declarative”.
+A declarative program declares “what” the program does without necessarily telling us “how” it does it.

+Long story short:

+**Declarative = WHAT**

+**Imperative = HOW**

 ## Reference